langchain-ai/langchain/docs/ecosystem/redis.md

 The Redis vector store retriever wrapper generalizes the vectorstore class to perform low-latency document retrieval.
 To create the retriever, simply call `.as_retriever()` on the base vectorstore class.

 ### Memory
-Redis can be used to cache LLM conversations.
+Redis can be used to persist LLM conversations.

 #### Vector Store Retriever Memory